Editing a Switch Port

 -

-- Select the Ports sub-tab to view the ports.
+- Select the Ports sub-tab to view the list of ports.

 -